spiceandwolf/QSPN/README.md

 **--model-binning-size**: tune the bins size limit of *M-QSPN* model binning like '--model-binning-size 200'.
 A bigger setting usually improves the CardEst accuracy of *M-QSPN* model with longer inference time.

 If you want to construct a *M-QSPN* model, add a switch parameter **--train**, the model file will be dumped to the file like *'models/multi_tables/mqspn/mqspn_multbdat_userb_200.pkl'*.
 Correspondingly, if you want to test this constructed model, add a switch parameter **--inference**.
-Note that our code shows that we do not use workload test set for model construction and we only use the name of workload train set to locate the model file for model test.
+Note that our code actually shows that we do not use workload test set for model construction and we only use the name of workload train set to locate the path of model file for model test though 'scripts/run_mqspn.py' always needs setting both '--workload-trainset' and '--workload-testset'.

 <!-- ## Acknowledgement